tmckay1/mrbear/README.md

 # mrbear
 A simple program to determine the winner of a dispute that has a persona of a grizzly bear.
+For more context visit the youtube video: https://youtu.be/OScg9Iu41F8

 # Requirements
 Uses four main external libraries: